dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ![](https://i.imgur.com/GnKAsKf.png)

 <mark style="background: #AD21D9;">Relative Layout:</mark>

-Displays child view in a relative position
+- Displays child view in a relative position

-The position of each view can be relative to the sibling, (like on the left or below another view)
+- The position of each view can be relative to the sibling, (like on the left or below another view)

-Or relative to the position of the main area of the relative layout, like bottom, left, or centre.
+- Or relative to the position of the main area of the relative layout, like bottom, left, or centre.

 ![](https://i.imgur.com/DrRVufz.png)

 <mark style="background: #AD21D9;">Constraint Layout:</mark>
 - Create large and complex layouts with a flat view hierarchy (no nested view groups).
 - Laid out according to relationships between sibling views and the parent layout.
 - Layout Editor specially built for it.
-- Drag and drop v's XML editing
+- Drag and drop vs XML editing

 ![](https://i.imgur.com/QXjZwMd.png)